Center for Orthopaedics and Sports Medicine

 Hips are particularly vulnerable to osteoarthritis, a disease that causes painful deterioration of the joints.
-If you have arthritis that isn’t responding to other treatments, Michael Blackwell, MD, at the Center for Orthopaedics and Sports Medicine in Tomball and Shenandoah, Texas, can help.
+If you have arthritis that isn’t responding to other treatments, Michael Blackwell, MD, at the Center for Orthopaedics and Sports Medicine in Tomball and The Woodlands, Texas, can help.
 Dr. Blackwell is an accomplished orthopaedic and sports medicine specialist who has considerable expertise in carrying out hip replacement surgery using the cutting edge Mako Robotic-Arm Assisted Technology.
 Call the Center for Orthopaedics and Sports Medicine today to find out more or request an appointment online.

 Hip replacement is an option for people who have chronically painful hip problems or dysfunction.
 At the Center for Orthopaedics and Sports Medicine, Dr. Blackwell might recommend hip replacement surgery when there aren’t any less invasive ways of restoring function and relieving pain.

 When the problem first begins, treatments for hip pain tend to be noninvasive, like activity modification, medication, and physical therapy.

 These types of interventions can be very successful and long-lasting; however, for some people, they start to lose their effectiveness after a while.
 Treatments like joint injections can also be helpful for chronic hip pain when the initial therapies aren’t so effective.

 In other cases, the damage to your hip might be unsuitable for conservative treatments, perhaps if you have a nasty fracture that shatters the hip socket, for example.